-Not long ago, tort claims against family members were prohibited in all jurisdictions.
-The rationale was that it is bad public policy for family members to be suing each other (or even make pre-litigation claims against each other).
-The law was referred to as inter-family torn immunity, which included spousal- immunity.
-Now, in most jurisdictions, a victim of negligence may make a claim against a family member, although the claim is limited to the insurance policy limits.
-This is much better law, allowing compensation under a policy paid for for just such an occurrence (to compensate those injured by the insured’s negligence).
-Therefore if you have been injured due to the negligence of a family member, consult with a DC auto accident lawyer today to discuss what options may be available.
+Not long ago, accident claims against family members were prohibited in all jurisdictions.
+The rationale was that it is terrible public policy for family members to sue each other (or even make pre-litigation claims against each other).
+The law was called inter-family torn immunity, which included spousal- immunity.
+In most jurisdictions, a victim of negligence may make accident claims against family members, although the claim is limited to the insurance policy limits.
+This is a much better law, allowing compensation under a policy paid for just such an occurrence (to compensate those injured by the insured’s negligence).
+Therefore, if you have been injured due to the negligence of a family member, consult with a DC auto accident lawyer today to discuss what options may be available.

-A few years ago, I represented a woman who was very seriously injured when her husband drove his vehicle, in which my client was a passenger into the garage of a home.
+A few years ago, we represented a woman who was very seriously injured when her husband drove his vehicle, in which my client was a passenger, into the garage of a home.
 The accident was covered on the local news.
 The elderly husband swore that the brakes failed and that the vehicle operated independently to cause the accident.
-Not surprisingly, the vehicle was inspected by the driver’s insurer who determined that the accident was caused by the driver’s error.
-The wife’s injuries included a fractured knee cap, and significant residual scarring.
+Not surprisingly, the driver’s insurer inspected the car and determined that the driver’s error caused the accident.
+The wife’s injuries included a fractured kneecap and significant residual scarring.
 The medical bills incurred were in excess of $50,000.00, and the case ultimately settled for several hundred thousand dollars.
-My client was fortunate that she and her husband had a substantial policy and that the law now allows for a spouse to make a claim against her husband.
+My client was fortunate that she and her husband had a substantial policy and that the law now allows a spouse to claim her husband.